 There are many different reasons that someone might develop ARFID.
 For example, they might be very sensitive to the taste, texture or appearance of certain types of food, or have had a distressing experience with food, such as choking or vomiting – this may cause the person to develop feelings of fear and anxiety around food, and lead to them to avoiding food.
 In some cases, the sufferer may simply be or appear to be uninterested in eating.

-ARFID can affect anyone of any age, including babies, and is diagnosed more often in children than adults.
+ARFID can affect anyone of any age, and is diagnosed more often in children than adults.
 People with autism, anxiety disorders, or attention-deficit/hyperactivity disorder may be more likely to develop ARFID.

 If you’re worried about yourself or somebody you know, it’s important to seek treatment as soon as possible, as ARFID can lead to malnutrition if left untreated.